 - Xyrem (sodium oxybate) oral solution.
 Xyrem is the only product approved by the U.S. Food and Drug Administration, or FDA, for the treatment of both excessive daytime sleepiness and cataplexy in patients with narcolepsy.
 Narcolepsy is a chronic neurologic disorder caused by the brain's inability to regulate sleep-wake cycles.
+According to the National Institutes of Health, 150,000 or more individuals in the U.S. are affected by narcolepsy.
 We promote Xyrem in the U.S. for its FDA-approved indications to sleep specialists, neurologists, pulmonologists and psychiatrists through our specialty sales force.
 We have significantly increased U.S. sales of Xyrem since acquiring the rights to Xyrem in June 2005.
 We have licensed the rights to commercialize Xyrem in 54 countries outside of the U.S. to UCB Pharma Limited, or UCB, and in Canada to Valeant Canada Limited, or Valeant.
-UCB currently markets Xyrem in 14 countries. - Luvox CR (fluvoxamine maleate) Extended-Release Capsules.
+UCB currently markets Xyrem in 13 countries. - Luvox CR (fluvoxamine maleate) Extended-Release Capsules.
 Once-Daily Luvox CR was approved by the FDA for the treatment of both obsessive compulsive disorder and social anxiety disorder on February 28, 2008.
-We began promoting Luvox CR through our specialty sales force in April 2008.
+We shipped initial stocking orders of Luvox CR to our wholesaler customers in March 2008 and began promoting the product through our specialty sales force in April 2008.
 Luvox CR is a once-daily extended-release formulation of fluvoxamine, a selective serotonin reuptake inhibitor, or SSRI.
+SSRIs are used in the treatment of depression, anxiety disorders and some personality disorders.
+According to the National Institute of Mental Health, obsessive compulsive disorder and social anxiety disorder affect approximately 2.2 million and 15 million adults in the U.S., respectively.
 Luvox CR was developed by Solvay Pharmaceuticals, Inc., or Solvay, in collaboration with Elan Pharma International Limited, or Elan.
 We obtained the exclusive rights to market and distribute Luvox CR in the U.S. from Solvay in January 2007.
 Solvay retained the rights to market and distribute Luvox CR outside of the U.S. - JZP-6 (sodium oxybate).
 We are developing sodium oxybate, the active pharmaceutical ingredient in Xyrem, for the treatment of fibromyalgia.
+According to the American College of Rheumatology, between two and four percent of the U.S. population suffers from fibromyalgia.
 The program includes two Phase III pivotal clinical trials and a long term safety trial.
-In November 2008 and June 2009, we announced positive top-line results from our first and second Phase III pivotal clinical trials, respectively.
-The two randomized, double-blind, placebo-controlled studies demonstrated that sodium oxybate significantly decreased pain and fatigue and improved daily function and patient global impression of change, in patients with fibromyalgia.
+In November 2008 and June 2009, we announced positive top-line results from our two Phase III pivotal clinical trials.
+The randomized, double-blind, placebo-controlled studies demonstrated that sodium oxybate significantly decreased pain and fatigue and improved daily function and patient global impression of change, in patients with fibromyalgia.
 We plan to submit a new drug application, or NDA, for JZP-6 by the end of 2009.
 If our NDA is approved by the FDA, we expect to market JZP-6 in the U.S. to specialists who treat fibromyalgia patients, through an expanded specialty sales force and/or in partnerships with third parties.
 We have granted UCB the commercialization rights to JZP-6 in 54 countries outside of the U.S.